Gururin: Gameplay

 Gururin is a tile-matching puzzle game reminiscent of Columns and Puyo Puyo, where the player must match 3 people wearing the same color outfit vertically or horizontally in order to become warriors as the main objective.
-In addition to the single-player mode, the game also features a competitive two-player mode where one human competes against either a computer-controlled opponents or against other human players in versus matches to become the winner.
+In addition to the single-player mode, the game also features a competitive two-player mode where one human competes against either computer-controlled opponents or against other human players in versus matches to become the winner.
 If a memory card is present, the players are allowed to save their high-score.

 A unique feature of the game is the rotation of people around the playfield; By pressing A or B, players rotate the arena either to the left or the right, changing the positioning of people.
 On occasions, an arrow appears indicating the correct way to match 3 people of the same color.
 However, people can also potentially grab their hands to not let themselves go, making puzzle solving more complex and later levels increase in difficulty as well.
 If the people manages to occupy the playfield, the game is over unless players insert more credits into the arcade machine to continue playing.

 Development and release

 Gururin served as the first project to be developed by Face for the Neo Geo platform and its creation was helmed by producer Kenichi Iwanaga.
 Iwanaga was also both its designer and programmer along with Kaori Hijiya, Kingo Hiraku and Noriyuki Tabata.
 Artists Masako Araki, Michiyo Morohoshi and Kenichi Kumakura were responsible for the pixel art, while Atsuko Iwanaga and Kenji Sugai were in charge of its sound design, among other people collaborating in its development.

 Gururin was initially only launched for the arcades by SNK on May 25, 1994.
 A Neo Geo CD version was announced and even showcased for playing to the attendees at SNK's booth during the Winter Consumer Electronics Show in 1995 but it was never released for unknown reasons.
-The game has since received a re-release in 2018 on various digital distribution platforms such as the Nintendo eShop, PlayStation Network and Xbox Live as part of the ACA Neo Geo series by HAMSTER Corporation.
+The game has since received a re-release in 2018 on various modern platforms such as the Nintendo Switch, PlayStation 4, Xbox One and Microsoft Windows as part of the ACA Neo Geo series by Hamster Corporation.